 Much of that success has been the result of very aggressive pricing, with a DV level ‘Positive SSL’ Certification costing just $7.95 currently for five-year coverage.

 A ‘Premium’ SSL solution only costs $54.09 for five years.
 That package includes a fully validated certificate, 256-bit encryption and a $250,000 relying party warranty.

 But be warned, validation can take some time if the information required for Comodo SSL to complete the checking process isn’t available online.
 On the plus side, the company has excellent support people should you have installation or browser issues.

-Having operated independently for some years, in 2017, DigiCert has completed an acquisition of Symantec’s website security and related PKI (Public Key Infrastructure) solutions.
-The motivation for this buyout was that Symantec managed to convince 90% of Fortune 500 companies to pay for the Norton Secured Seal.
+Having operated independently for some years, in 2017, DigiCert has completed an acquisition of Norton's website security and related PKI (Public Key Infrastructure) solutions.
+The motivation for this buyout was that Norton managed to convince 90% of Fortune 500 companies to pay for the Norton Secured Seal.

 These are now DigiCert’s customers, and the company has implemented a plan to transition those using Symantec products on to DigiCert when appropriate.

-The starting price for an SSL Certificate is $198 (£150) per year, although you might be able to better that with a two-year deal.
-A wildcard option, covering unlimited servers and a complete multi-level domain, is $658 (£499) – an enticing prospect.
+The starting price for an SSL Certificate is $268 per year, although you might be able to better that with a longer term deal.
+You can add Wildcard SANs, with pricing starting at $788 per SAN.

 Based in the US, Entrust has been in business since 1994 and has garnered a reputation as a well-oiled machine for generating certification quickly and smoothly.

 Entrust was built around a wide selection of security products: ID card printers, authentication systems, credit card printers and a PKI are all among its product lines.